oliviahorjamo/Full-Stack-Open-2022/Osa 3/puhelinluettelo/README.md

-The app is built on Heroku at: https://olivia-phonebook.fly.dev/
+The app is built on Fly at:
+https://olivia-phonebook.fly.dev/